harshhh28/hia-js/frontend/README.md

 ## Overview

-The HIA (Health Insights Agent) frontend is a Next.js application that provides a modern, responsive interface for analyzing blood reports and providing detailed health insights.
-The application integrates with a backend API using a sophisticated authentication system with access tokens and refresh tokens while maintaining NextAuth compatibility.
+The HIA (Health Insights Agent) frontend is a Next.js application that provides a modern, responsive interface for medical report analysis and AI-powered health insights.
+The application features PDF medical report upload, contextual AI chat, and comprehensive health analysis with a sophisticated authentication system.

 ## Project Structure